KeshavKrishnaMIT/Ball_Paddle_Game_Laptop_Cursor/README.md

 ### How to Play:

-Move the paddle using your keyboard (← → keys).
+Move the paddle using your keypad/cursor.

 Keep the ball bouncing — don’t let it touch the ground!